Introduction: Attila the Hun – Beyond the Scourge of God

 Early Life and Joint Rule with Bleda

 Born around 406 CE into the Hunnic royal family, Attila initially shared power with his brother Bleda after their uncle Ruga’s death in 434 CE.
-The brothers cooperated in renegotiating treaties with the Eastern Roman Empire, demanding increased tribute and launching joint campaigns into the Balkans in the early 440s.
+The brothers cooperated in renegotiating treaties with the Eastern Roman Empire at Margus (modern Požarevac, Serbia), demanding increased tribute and the return of Hunnic refugees.
+In the early 440s they launched joint campaigns into the Balkans, capturing cities and extracting wealth.
+Bleda, according to Priscus, was a capable leader fond of court jesters and luxury, while Attila cultivated austerity and discipline.

 Consolidation of Sole Authority

 Around 445 CE, Bleda died under suspicious circumstances—likely murdered on Attila’s orders.
+According to later chroniclers, Attila killed him during a hunt.
 Once sole ruler, Attila transformed the Hunnic confederation into a more centralized empire.
 He imposed strict discipline, demanded absolute loyalty, and organized campaigns of unprecedented scale.
-Contemporary sources describe him as austere in personal habits, eating from wooden dishes while his chieftains used gold and silver.
-This austerity, whether genuine or calculated, reinforced his charismatic authority.
+Contemporary sources say he housed his court in a large wooden palace at a permanent encampment somewhere in the Carpathian Basin (likely modern Hungary).

 Major Military Campaigns